swiss-territorial-data-lab/proj-hetres/README.md

 	```

 ### Image processing
 Image processing is performed on 4-bands images to extract health information.
-Correct inputs and outputs directory and files have to be given in the `config/config_ImPro.yaml` file.
+The correct input and output directories and files have to be given in the `config/config_ImPro.yaml` file.

 ```
 python scripts/image_processing/calculate_ndvi.py